Skip to content

 Build in extra time

 New EU passport-control rules (the Entry/Exit System) took full effect in March 2026, and Athens airport is now recommending arrival 2.5–3 hours before your flight just for that — plus the VAT stamp step.
-Don't cut it close.

-One more thing: if you're connecting home through another EU country, get your customs stamp at your last EU departure point, not in Athens.
+Country hopping?: if you're connecting home through another EU country, get your customs stamp at your last EU departure point, not in Athens.

-Net-net: budget on getting back roughly 12–15% of what you paid, not the full 24%.
-Still well worth it on a nice gold piece — just don't expect a tap-and-go like you might be used to elsewhere.
+Net-Net: Budget on getting back roughly 12–15% of what you paid, not the full 24%.

-The Flip Side of the VAT Story: Declaring Jewelry at US Customs
+Declaring Jewelry at US Customs

 Getting the VAT refund sorted in Athens is only half the trip home.
 US Customs requires you to declare everything you acquired abroad — including jewelry — when you land back in the States.